Bank Street break-ins worry local grocer | CBC News

 Food insecurity is also a major issue, she added, with food bank usage through the roof.

 "There's just a high level of desperation right now among folks who are struggling," Troster said.
-"And business owners and community members are really starting to notice it."
+"Business owners and community members are really starting to notice it."

 Not an overnight fix